-Nowadays, with the constant drive for more…more money, more achievements, more qualifications, more success, more activities, more busy-ness, more exercise, more medals, in addition to ‘doing our bit’ as volunteers, and caring for family members of all ages…….rest has become a synonymous with laziness.
-It has been exacerbated by the advent of smart phones, tablets, laptops etc as we are never beyond communication, never beyond reach, never beyond the ability to ‘do’ something.
+Nowadays, there appears to be a constant drive for more…more money, more achievements, more qualifications, more success, more activities, more busy-ness, more exercise, more medals, in addition to ‘doing our bit’ as volunteers, and caring for family members of all ages.
+As a result, rest has become a synonymous with laziness.
+This problem has been exacerbated by the advent of smart phones, tablets, laptops etc as we are never beyond communication, never beyond reach, never beyond the ability to ‘do’ something.

 Not so many years ago, once 5pm came around, and on Sundays, the shops were shut, travel agents were shut, estate agents were shut, and most people had left work.
 Evenings and weekends allowed time for rest.

-Nowadays, there is no time at which we can’t pursue our goals….we can shop (for anything and everything), research and book holidays, look for our ideal home, continue to work, respond to the constant and relentless emails and messages via Facebook, LinkedIn, Twitter, WhatsApp, Instagram etc etc, we can network all evening, every evening.
+Nowadays, there is no time at which we can’t pursue our goals.
+We can shop (for anything and everything), research and book holidays, look for our ideal home, continue to work, respond to the constant and relentless emails and messages via Facebook, LinkedIn, Twitter, WhatsApp, Instagram etc etc, we can network all evening, every evening.
 We can do all these things at any time of day or night.
-There are clubs and activities available at any time of day and gyms are open both early and late every day.
-A long-hours culture combined with technology has made it virtually impossible to rest as we constantly feel that we should be ‘doing’, ticking things off our never-ending ‘to-do’ lists until we drop into bed exhausted but too wired to sleep after hours of melatonin-blocking blue light has made it impossible for us to fall asleep.
+There are clubs and activities available at any time of day.
+Gyms are open both early and late every day.
+A long-hours culture combined with technology has made it virtually impossible to rest.
+We can easily feel that we should always be ‘doing’, ticking things off our never-ending ‘to-do’ lists until we drop into bed exhausted but too wired to sleep after hours of melatonin-blocking blue light has made it impossible for us to fall asleep.